ryanlerler/docker-django-remix-react-tailwind/README.md

 # Questions

-If you have any questions, please do not hesitate to reach out to `pengyu at theartling dot com`.
+If you have any questions or issues with the set up, please do not hesitate to reach out to `pengyu at theartling dot com`.

 # Grading

 For this assignment, we will grade you on the following criteria:

-- Are you able to get the Docker containers running?
-- Are you able to install plugins in VSCode and connect to the containers?
 - Are you able to write clean Python code?
 - Are you able to write 100% test coverage for your code?
 - Are you able to create a frontend view with React based on a given screenshot?